-As a leader in the Greater Kansas City early childhood community, Berkley CFDC is influenced by and influences our communities early childhood practices, legislation, and professional organizations.
+As a leader in the Greater Kansas City early childhood community, Berkley CFDC is influenced by and influences our community's early childhood practices, legislation, and professional organizations.
 Practicum students from UMKC's School of Education Curriculum and Instruction - Early Childhood program complete practicum teaching placements at Berkley.
-Park University places infant toddler practicum students with us each summer.
-Berkley is also the host to many interns and student / practicum teachers from other university and community colleges such as Missouri State, Kansas City Art Institute and The Metropolitan Community College.
-The program also collaborates with UMKC Continuing and Professional Education Department to offer in-service trainings on a local, state and national level for early childhood teachers and administrators.
+At times Berkley is also the host to many interns and student / practicum teachers from other university and community colleges such as, Kansas City Art Institute and The Metropolitan Community College.
+The program also offers in-service trainings on a local, state and national level for early childhood teachers and administrators.